SummaryDev/ethereum-sql/docs/how-we-index-store-and-decode.md

 ---

-# Identify contracts
+## Identify contracts

 It helps to know what the emitting contract at address `0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2` is in fact WETH "Wrapped Ether".
-This information is not on chain (and neither is its ABI) but is available from Etherscan where it is usually crowd sourced.
+This information is not stored on chain (and neither is its ABI) but is available from Etherscan where it was crowd sourced.
 We can identify contracts by names like `WETH` or `Swap` and labels like `ERC20` for protocol, `aave` for application or `dex` for sector.
-We can decode events when its ABI is publicly available, or after it's been submitted by a user, thus the vast majority of events can be decoded and identified.
+We can decode events when its ABI is publicly available, or after it's been submitted by a user.
+Thus the vast majority of events can be decoded and identified.
 So far we know:

 - 14k Unique event ABIs